 The Water Dome

 A castleated Victorian-esque glass house crafted of CNC-cut structural aluminum and recycled glass.
-Stand in the center and you are directly under a dome of transparent flowing water.
+As originally designed, standing in the center you are directly under a dome of transparent flowing water yet staying safely dry.

 (above) 3-D rendering of the Water Dome.

 (left) Roger inspects the installation.
 The radius of the Water Dome's curved walls were designed to re-use the glass enclosure from the original building's circular stair.